On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: Numerical experiments on sharpness of the injectivity radius bound

 holds.
 Then $\text{Exp}_{U_0}(\Delta) = U$ with $\Delta = U_0A+QB\in T_{U_0} St(n,2)$.
 The matrices $\Phi\in SO(2)$ can be represented explicitly by

 Therefore, the matrix solving the geodesic endpoint problem only depends on the scalar parameter $\alpha$.
 We are now able to iterate over this parameter to determine $\Phi(\alpha)$ such that

 In this way it is possible to determine different geodesics connecting the same points (if several exist).
 The procedure to investigate the injectivity radius is as follows.
 We start with geodesics of length $3.2$.
 To the endpoints of this geodesic, further geodesics connecting these points are determined using the procedure described above.
-As soon as a shorter geodesic is found, the length of the next investigated geodesic is reduced by 0.01. \\
+As soon as a shorter geodesic is found, the length of the next investigated geodesics is reduced by 0.01. \\

-In these studies, too, the smallest length $\mu$ of geodesics to whose endpoints there are shorter geodesics is at $2.87$ (see \Cref{fig:stn2mus}).\\ Sumarizing the numerical experiments, it was not possible to reach the theoretical bound of the injectivity radius by means of the investigation of random geodesics.
-Rather, the bound on the injectivity radius suggested by these experiments is around $2.87$.
-This coincides with the results for the canonical metric from the preprint \cite{absil2024ultimate} that appeared on arXiv the day before this work was submitted.
+In these studies, too, the smallest length $\mu$ of geodesics to whose endpoints there are shorter geodesics is at $2.87$ (see \Cref{fig:stn2mus}).\\ Summarizing the numerical experiments, it was not possible to reach the curvature-based bound of $\sqrt{4/5}\pi$ for the injectivity radius by means of the investigation of random geodesics.
+Rather, the experiments suggest that it is the conjugate points that determine the injectivity radius and not the curvature bound, and that the true value is around $2.87$.
+This coincides with the results for the canonical metric from the preprint \cite{absil2024ultimate} that appeared on arXiv two days before the first preprint of this work was submitted.
 In case of the canonical metric, the conjecture made by the authors of \cite{absil2024ultimate} is that the injectivity radius is at $\sqrt{2}t_0$, where $t_0$ is the smallest positive root of $\frac{\sin(t)}{t} + \cos(t)$.
-Up to 10 digits, $\sqrt{2}t_0 = 2.8690968494$.
+Up to ten digits, $\sqrt{2}t_0 = 2.8690968494$.
 In the next \Cref{sect:explcutpoint}, we construct an explicit example of a cut point of a geodesic at exactly this length and we find the same defining equation.
+While the authors of \cite{absil2024ultimate} looked explicitly for critical points of the Riemannian exponential, we look for conjugate points.
+This is of course only a conceptual difference, since critical points and conjugate points are equivalent.